HumanOsv/XYZ_To_ReaxFF_Input-DAT/README.md

 After a successful run the program will make several output files named as:

-    * NameFileXYZ-reaxff.in  : Config file Lammps.
+    * NameFileXYZ-reaxff.in  : Configuration file Lammps.

     * NameFileXYZ-reaxff.dat : Coords file Lammps.